ryan-p-larson/higher-knowledge-graph/README.md

 ### About

-*Higher Knowledge Graph* is an web application to explore University of Iowa inter-course relationships.
-As an undergrad I always wondered what I could take, or what different majors learned about.
+*Higher Knowledge Graph* is an web application to explore courses at the University of Iowa and their relationships.
+As an undergrad I always wondered what classes I could take, or what different majors learned about.
 This motivated me to create a graph exploration tool based on my University's courses.
-The goal of this application is to satisfy student's curiousity by engaging their interests.
+The goal of this application is to satisfy student's curiosity by engaging their interests.

+The '*Knowledge Graph*' is made up of courses (nodes), and their prerequisite requirements (links).
+Each node is a course at the University scraped from the U. Iowa Registrar.
+You can read more about the data at the bottom of this page, or see the demo [here](https://ryan-p-larson.github.io/higher-knowledge-graph).

 **Used Packages:**
 - [D3.js](https://github.com/d3/d3) for the visualization.
 - [Sigma.js](https://github.com/jacomyal/sigma.js/) for the graph manipulation.
-- [Lodash](https://github.com/lodash/lodash) for synatatic sugar while manipulating data.
+- [Lodash](https://github.com/lodash/lodash) for syntactic sugar while manipulating data.
 - [React](https://reactjs.org/) and [React-Faux-DOM](https://github.com/Olical/react-faux-dom) for the user interface.
 - [Bootstrap v4.0](https://getbootstrap.com) and [React-fa](https://github.com/andreypopp/react-fa) for formatting and icons, respectively.

 **Features:**
 - Department, Major, and Course views for data.